-This group provides the opportunity to share experiences and to socialize with others in similar situations.
-A brain tumor patient/facilitator assists the group, provides information, and along with other members of the group answers questions about experiences with treatments, medications, available resources and other important issues.
+Share experiences and socialize with others in similar situations.
+A brain tumor patient/facilitator assists the group, provides information, and along with other members of the group answers questions about experiences with treatments, medications, available resources, and other important issues.
 Guest speakers covering a variety of subjects are frequent participants.
-The group meets the first Wednesday of each month, 5:30 to 7:30 pm, in University of Washington Medical Center Plaza Café rooms A and B.

 The Crisis Clinic offers 24-hour telephone support for people who are in crisis, as well as referrals to community resources.
 Call (206) 461-3222 (voice and TDD).

-In Seattle, Cancer Lifeline’s Support Groups work to meet the needs of patients, survivors, caregivers, family and friends.
+Cancer Lifeline’s Support Groups work to meet the needs of patients, survivors, caregivers, family, and friends.
 See a list of support groups at Cancer Lifeline.

 Young Survival Coalition Support Group

 This group offers support for women diagnosed with breast cancer before age 40.
-For information, contact Polly Halpern, regional coordinator, at firstname.lastname@example.org.
-Learn more about Young Survival Coalition.
+For information, go to the Young Survival Coalition website.